 How do I use the Planner feature?

-“Use Suggested Workout Plan” feature in the Planner settings.
-This will populate the planner with SWEAT's recommendations on how your workout week might look.
+To use the suggested workout plan, or turn it off, tap the cog icon in the top right corner.
+Turning this on will populate the planner with Sweat's recommendations on how your workout week might look.

-Plus, if you enable "Health" access within the SWEAT app, you can make sure you're getting the most complete and accurate view of all your activity from every step you take to every drop of sweat you work up each week.
+If you allow Sweat to access your Health Data, you can make sure you're getting the most complete and accurate view of all your activity each week.

 How do I track my progress?

 Your progress can be accessed from the Activity section at the bottom right of your screen.

 This is where you can see your weekly goals, achievements, and take photos, which is one way to track your progress if you’re trying to gain muscle or lose weight.
 Taking pictures can also remind you of how you were feeling at different stages of your fitness journey.

 You might also want to try tracking your progress by setting fitness goals so you can measure your progress over time as you reach different self-determined milestones.

 If you’re doing a program that involves lifting weights such as BUILD, you’ll be asked at the start to do an assessment to find your starting weight recommendations for each lift, and you can use the Weight Tracking feature to track your progress as your weights get heavier!